perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 7 - Planning and Deploying Public Key Infrastructure.md

 			- Smart card enrolment station

 ## Configuring Certificate Templates
+- Configuring Templates is a Windows utility to help CA administrator to facilitate different types of certificate enrolment
 - Certificate Services provides certificate templates to simplify the process of requesting and issuing certificates
 - Each template contains the rules and settings
 	- can serve a single purpose or multiple purposes
+- Provides a default input requirement for different type of certificate